siabar/spactes/README.md

 Input is a text file and output is XML(Readble by UIMA CVS), BRAT or HTML files.

+Analysis Engine (AE) for writing Brat files has been added to cTAKES in cTAKES-core project.

 **We integrated all of these components into cTAKES as native components**

 **Note: Type System of cTAKES has been updated**